shivannis/xandr-docs-public/xandr-docs/invest/buying-ott-video-inventory.md

 OTT premium digital video:

 - is delivered via an IP-enabled device.
-- is a high-quality format available programmatically, with completion rates as high as 90%
+- is a high-quality format available programmatically, with completion rates as high as 90%.
-- is typically consumed in a full-screen setting, with engaged viewers watching premium video content
+- is typically consumed in a full-screen setting, with engaged viewers watching premium video content.
-- can be delivered on desktop, mobile, gaming consoles, and streaming devices as well as to Smart TVs and set-top boxes
+- can be delivered on desktop, mobile, gaming consoles, and streaming devices as well as to Smart TVs and set-top boxes.

 Microsoft Advertising offers a programmatic platform that allows for buying OTT video inventory at scale.
 Based on our access to Microsoft Advertising Media's extensive premium video supply sources and their audiences, we are currently developing advanced first-party/third-party programmatic audience targeting, measurement, and attribution capabilities, allowing household-level demographic and audience targeting across CTV supply.

 ## Getting started

 Currently, OTT video inventory is primarily available through Deals, and it only supports VAST video creatives.
-(VAST video creatives wrapped in VPAID are not generally supported on OTT video inventory.)
+VAST video creatives wrapped in VPAID are generally not supported on OTT video inventory.
 Standard video reporting is available for impressions, quartiles, and completion rates.
 You should contact your Microsoft Advertising account manager for help with initial outreach to key publishers and deal setup.

 ## Targeting